JKhawaja/concurrency/Outline.md

 - Technically, our algorithm is not free of "deadlocking"
     + In that, threads can still stall internally and cause dependents to stall forever as well.
     + We could implement a form of preemption where a thread waits a maximum number of time before moving ahead beyond an unfinished thread, and the thread that has not completed is removed and a new thread assigned to its position. (-- MAKE BETTER)
+- WHEN A THREAD IS MARKED IN A COMPLETED STATE -- WHEN CAN IT RESUME INTO THE NEXT INCOMPLETED STATE?
+ALL OF ITS DEPENDENTS NEED TO BE AWARE THAT IT COMPLETED!
+AND SHOULDN'T THEY COMPLETE BEFORE THE THREAD RUNS THE NEXT ATOMIC OPERATION?
+    + this might be why we would use wait groups, and reuse a wait group.
+For example, all of a nodes dependencies in a wait group will let the node know when it can proceed (when everything in the waitgroup is marked done).
+    + However, the question arises: should a dependency add its dependents to a waitgroup that should complete before moving on to its next atomic operation?
+    + The answer is: IF YOU WANT IT TO (??), however, this creates the pattern of dual dependency (CIRCULAR DEPENDENCIES)``
+    + This can be resolved by a: *Recursive Thread* (assigned to a single node)

 ## Formal Verification

+Formal verification is entirely dependent on the system requirements and design.
+This is not (per say) an algorithm that can be glued into existing projects, but much more so a library that follows fundamental mathematical principles that can be utilized in designing a CDS system (a system with CDSs within itself).

 ## Memory Management